rsvim/ex.rsvim/README.md

 ex.setup();
 ```

+## Configuration

+By default this plugin will use `{force: true}` option when creating a command, it can overwrite commands that have same command names or aliases.
+To avoid

 ## Commands Index

 Vim contains a lot of ex commands, which cannot be done all at once.
 This section trace the status of each command with four symbols: 🚧 Working in Progress or Planned, ✅ Ready to use, 🔴 Not exist or Missing.